Spring Boot Method Security with SAPL

 Project Setup

-First, you will implement a simple Spring Boot application.
-Go to Spring Initializr and add the following dependencies to a project:
+First, create a simple Spring Boot application.
+Open Spring Initializr and add the following dependencies:

 - Spring Web (to provide a REST API for testing your application)